contao/contao/UPGRADE.md

 ## Version 4.* to 5.0

+### Contao 4 migrations

+Contao 5 does not include any Contao 4 migrations, so make sure to upgrade to Contao 4.13 before upgrading to Contao 5!

 ### DataContainer callbacks

 DataContainer callbacks registered via service tagging with a priority of `0` (which is the default) are now executed